NewsFox 13 Investigates

 Some game wardens admitted to pulling over drivers on the freeway to inflate their stats.

-“It’s a lot easier to go out and work the highway than it is to go up on the mountain,” an officer said.
+“It’s a lot easier to go out and work the highway than it is to go up on the mountain,” a former officer said.

-Rep. Scott Chew, R-Jensen, stated he heard similar complaints from constituents before watching the FOX 13 stories.
+Rep. Scott Chew, R-Jensen, stated he heard similar complaints from constituents, even before learning that FOX 13 News was working on a series of reports.

 In one case, a constituent reportedly had trouble getting a game warden to respond to a wildlife-related case because they were too busy “monkeying off on the interstate writing traffic tickets.”